Are you looking into finding the best brushes for face painting that will make your work clean and easy?

 Paint Pal | Face Painting Brush | Romantic Rose – 1/2″ Angle

-And if you want to learn how to blend in face painting, you will need special blending brushes.
 The best face painting brushes on the market are Cameleon blending brushes:

 Cameleon Face Painting Brush – Medium Filbert # 2 (Short Green Handle)